NVIDIA's $20B Groq Deal: Why the AI King Licensed Its Biggest Challenger's Technology

 | Power per token | Higher | Lower | ~10x efficiency |

 NVIDIA could theoretically build inference-specific hardware.
-So why pay $20 billion?
+So why pay $20 billion for a licensing and acqui-hire deal?

 1. Time to Market

 Building new chip architectures takes 3-5 years.
 The AI inference market is exploding now.
-Acquiring Groq gives NVIDIA immediate access to production-ready technology.
+Licensing Groq's technology gives NVIDIA immediate access to production-ready designs.

 3. Complete the Stack